 Each cradle will support a bike that weighs up to 40 lbs (18 kg) so that's 160 lb (73 kg) in total.

-Over 50% of stolen bikes are taken from the owners home.
-Now, in this statistic "owners home" includes gardens, yards, garages and sheds as well as from inside apartments and houses.
+Now, in this statistic "owner's home" includes gardens, yards, garages and sheds as well as from inside apartments and houses.

 But still, it's perhaps surprising that your bike is more likely to be stolen from your home than it is from out in the street!